 The nice feature of the composite build configuration is that it also aggregates the test results from the dependencies.
 In our example, if we navigate to the Tests tab of the TestReport build configuration, we will observe the list of tests that were executed in all the previous build configurations that belong to the same build chain.

 At first sight, snapshot dependency looks like a simple concept.
 However, it enables a lot of features in TeamCity.
 In the previous blog post, we saw how we can re-use the results of the builds to save build time and resources.
 In this blog post, we have learned that snapshot dependencies also enable better use of resources when builds are executed in parallel.
-Next, we will learn about building more complex projects that span multiple source control repositories, still applying the simple yet powerful concept of snapshot dependencies.
+Next, we will learn how to orchestrate the deployment process with the TeamCity build chains.

 If you are interested in trying out the demo project on your local TeamCity instance, we have uploaded the configuration to a GitHub repository.
 The .teamcity/ directory contains Kotlin DSL settings for the build chain that we have described in this blog post.
 To import these settings, create a project from repository URL.
 TeamCity will detect .teamcity/ directory in the repository and will suggest creating the project using these settings.